oglinuk/restful-go/README.md

 # REST API in Golang

-This is an example REST API implementation using primarily the standard library.
+This is an example REST API implementation using primarily the standard library, Docker, and Docker Compose.
 The exceptions are as follows.

 ```
 github.com/go-chi/chi/v5 v5.0.7 (for the router)
+github.com/go-chi/cors v1.2.0 (for CORS)
 github.com/mattn/go-sqlite3 v1.14.8 (for the database)
 github.com/stretchr/testify v1.7.0 (for testing)
 gopkg.in/yaml.v3 v3.0.0-20210107192922-496545a6307b (for configuration)